Home

 • Tomato-based sauces with or without vegetables

-About Pasta - How To Buy It and Cook It
+How to Buy It and Cook It

 All pastas are not the same.
 Here are some tips to help you when you are purchasing and cooking pasta.

 When shopping, look for a golden, amber color - a sign of good quality wheat - versus whitish, reddish or grayish hues.
-Good quality pasta should
+Good quality pasta should not have specs (blackish marks).

-Good pasta should cook “al dente” every time for the best meal experience.
 “Al dente” simply means that the finished pasta should be firm (not mushy) when it is ready to be eaten.

 Pasta that is made with the highest-quality durum wheat should not release a lot of starch in the cooking water.
 Look to make sure the cooking water is clear versus cloudy - an indicator that excess starch is being released, which usually results in sticky, clumpy pasta.